c-hamilton/snapshot_digitalocean_psedodownload/README.md

 //Will write about how I set up my server here -- set up server to run a ruby on rails app

 I found a tutorial by <a href= "http://www.aboutdebian.com/tar-backup.htm"> KEITH PARKANSKY </a> on writing a little script using tar.
-I ran through this a few times while we were figuring what configs the server needed to run our Ruby on Rails which can be found <a href = "https://github.com/c-hamilton/hour_report.git"> here </a>.
+I ran through this a few times while we were figuring what configs the server needed to run our Ruby on Rails web app for work,  which can be found <a href = "https://github.com/c-hamilton/hour_report.git"> here </a>.